alejocb/rgbdtam/README.md

 There are a few tuneable parameters that you can modify in rgbdtam/src/data.yml:

-1-) Superpixel calculation

-calculate_superpixels: [bool] If 1 it will calculate 3D superpixels.

-2-) Number of frames for mapping
+1-) Number of frames for mapping

 num_cameras_mapping_th: [int].
 Number of frames that you want to use to estimate the depth maps.
-Default: 9.
+Default: 10.

-3-) Minimum parallax required for mapping
+2-) Minimum parallax required for mapping

 translational_ratio_th_min: [double].
 Minimum parallax to insert a keyframe.
-Default: 0.075.
+Default: 0.01.
 Typical values [0.03-0.15].

-4-) Degenerated cases in 3D superpixel matching

-limit_ratio_sing_val: [double].
-This threshold deals with the degenerated cases in 3D superpixel calculation.
-Smaller values -> less outliers.
-Default: 100.
-Typical values [10-1000].

-5-) Minimum normalized residual threshold required.

-limit_normalized_residual: [double].
-This threshold accounts for the minimum error required in superpixel calculation.
-Smaller values -> less outliers.
-Default: 0.30.
-Typical values [0.05-0.50].

-6-) Minimum number of matches of 3D superpixels in multiple views to achieve multiview consistency.

-matchings_active_search: [int].
-Number of matches required of the 3D superpixel in multiple views.
-Larger values -> less outliers.
-Default: 3.
-Typical values [0-4].

-7-) Kinect Initialization: 1
-kinect_initialization: [bool] If 1 it will use the kinect for initialization.
+3-) Depth - RGB offset

+depth_rgb_offset: [double].
+Offset between the timestamps of depth and rgb images.
+Default: -0.020 (TUM dataset).

 # Contact